The brothers pulled up to the small sandwich shop nestled within the sleepy coastal city. They were hungry and somehow managed to find this place.

 "I'm ruggedly handsome and mysterious."
 Dean shot back.

 "Where as I'm boyishly charming and fun."
 Priestly smiled.

-He nodded, grabbing his brother's jacket and pulling him towards an empty booth.
-Dean still glared at his copy before sliding into the spot.
+Sam nodded, grabbed his brother's jacket and pulled him towards an empty booth.
+Dean still glared at his copy as he slid into the spot.

 "Dude, will you stop?"
-Sam laughed.
+Sam laughed under his breath.

 "He's not a shifter."
+Sam rolled his eyes.

 "Then he's a doppelganger!" he hissed loudly.

-"He's just some guy Dean." he chuckled.
+"He's just some guy, Dean." he chuckled.
 "Let it go."

 "How can I let it go when there's someone walking around with my face?" he snapped.
 "I mean, as faces go, it's pretty damn good, but it's still mine."